Computing k-mers in Graphs: Algorithms for -mer counting in deterministic Wheeler graphs

 \subsection{Counting $k$-mers in $O(|W|k)$ time}

-Let $S_v^k$ be the set of labels on incoming walks of length $k$ to vertex $v$.
+Let $S_v^k$ be the set of distinct $k$-mers reaching a vertex $v$.
 The algorithm relies on two properties of deterministic Wheeler graphs.
 First, the incoming edges to a node all have the same label (a direct consequence of the first condition in Definition \ref{def:wheeler_graph}), a property called \textit{input-consistency}.
 We denote with $\lambda(v)$ the label on the incoming edges to $v$, setting $\lambda(s)=\varepsilon$ for any source $s$.
-Second, we have the following well-known property on the colexicographic order of incoming $k$-mers, which we prove here for completeness.
+Second, we have the following well-known property on the colexicographic order of incoming $k$-mers, which we prove in appendix \ref{appendix:lemma6}: \begin{restatable}{lemsix}{lemmashared} For two nodes $u,v$ in a DWG, if $u < v$, then for any two $k$-mers $\alpha$ and $\beta$ such that $\alpha \leadsto u$ and $\beta \leadsto v$, we have $\alpha \preceq \beta$. \end{restatable}